waynodiablo/Oystercard/bookmark_manager/03_setting_up_a_database.md

 ## To complete this challenge, you will need to

 - [ ] Using `brew`, install the `postgresql` package and follow the instructions carefully
+- [ ] Start postgres and set it to run automatically when your computer starts.
+(See the instructions in the output that brew shows when it's installing postgres.)
 - [ ] Check your installation by running `psql` in the terminal.
 Use the resources to understand any errors that you see.
 - [ ] Create a database in Postgres with the same name as your computer username e.g. `timmy507`.